philipposgate/SpringBootExamples/readme.md

 # Spring Boot Examples
 created on June 3, 2007 by Philip Posgate

+A collection of example Spring-Boot applications that demonstrate common use cases.

 * [example1](example1) - The most basic Spring-Boot example of a "hello world" REST service.

 ## Resources